mja65/Emu68-Imager/docs/amigautilities.md

 ## Workbench finalization

 There are several scripts run to finalize the installation of Workbench including:
-- Setting PAL/NTSC monitors
+- Setting PAL/NTSC monitors.
-- Setting HDToolBox and Fat32 partition driver according to your RaspberryPi (rPi3/4)
+- Setting HDToolBox and Fat32 partition driver according to your RaspberryPi (rPi3/4).
-- Deletion of unecessary libraries
+- Deletion of unecessary libraries.
-- Setting up iBrowse, PFS3
+- Setting up iBrowse, PFS3.
-- Tidying up Icon positions
+- Tidying up Icon positions.

 ## Locale preferences